matuzalemmuller/website/pages/about.md

 Along with working in customer support, product development, and testing, I also assist developers and engineers by maintaining a remote infrastructure and keeping an eye on the cloud computing environments.

 Professionally, I have been a Jack of all trades for over 4 years and am now specializing in cloud environments and DevOps.
-Academically, I majored in telecommunications engineering with emphasis on cloud computing.
+Academically, I majored in telecommunications engineering with an emphasis on cloud computing.
 I also studied abroad in the US thanks to a fully-funded scholarship provided by the Brazilian government, and am currently finishing my masters in Automation and Systems Engineering.

 I enjoy programming, computers, servers, and I am always looking for new challenges.
-My hobbies include traveling, cooking, reading, movies, and programming (honestly :v:).
+My hobbies include traveling, cooking, reading, and movies.

 Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/matuzalemmuller) or [Keybase](https://www.keybase.io/matuzalemmuller).